 'the MFSA also remains of the view that the RSA is to be considered responsible to verify and monitor that investments in the individual member account are diversified, and the RSA is not to merely accept the proposed investments, but it should acquire information and assess such investments'. (fn.
-35 Pg.
-9 of MFSA's Consultation Document dated 16 November 2018 titled 'Consultation on Amendments to the Pension Rules for Personal Retirement Schemes issued under the Retirement Pensions Act' (MFSA Ref.
-15/2018))
+38 Investment Guidelines titled 'January 2013', attached to the affidavit of Stewart Davies.
+The same statement is also included in page 9 of the Scheme Particulars of May 2018 (also attached to the same affidavit).)

-Despite that the above quoted MFSA statements were made in 2018, an oversight function applied during the period relating to the case in question as explained earlier on.
+Despite that the above-quoted MFSA statements were made in 2018, an oversight function applied during the period relating to the case in question as explained earlier on.

 As far back as 2013, MPM's Investment Guidelines indeed also provided that:

-'The Trustee needs to ensure that the member's funds are invested in a prudent manner and in the best interests of the beneficiaries.
+'The Trustee need to ensure that the member's funds are invested in a prudent manner and in the best interests of the beneficiaries.
 The key principle is to ensure that there is a suitable level of diversification ...', (fn.
-36 Investment Guidelines titled January 2013, attached to the affidavit of Stewart Davies.
-The same statement is also included in page 9 of the scheme Particulars of May 2018 (also attached to the same affidavit) whilst para.
+39 Investment Guidelines titled 'January 2013', attached to the affidavit of Stewart Davies.
+The same statement is also included in page 9 of the Scheme Particulars of May 2018 (also attached to the same affidavit)) whilst para.
 3.1 of the section titled 'Terms and Conditions' of the Application Form for Membership into the Scheme also provided inter alia that:

-"... in its role as Retirement Scheme Administrator [MPM] will exercise judgement as to the merits or suitability of any transaction ...".
+'... in its role as Retirement Scheme Administrator [MPM] will exercise judgement as to the merits or suitability of any transaction ...'.